SAP-samples/cloud-extension-html5-sample/mission/README.md

 These are the step-by-step guidelines for running the mission.
 It is divided in two workstreams:

-## Landscape Setup
+## Landscape setup

-Setup of landscape consists of preparing the API in the S/4 On-Premise system and exposing the backend OData service using SAP Cloud Connector.
-There are also step instructions to setup the Trust between Cloud Connector and SAP S/4 HANA System
+Setup of landscape consists of preparing the API in the S/4 on-premise system and exposing the backend OData service using SAP Cloud Connector.
+There are also step instructions to setup the trust between SAP Cloud Connector and SAP S/4 HANA system

 * [Setup of S/4HANA on-premise System](./s4h-setup/README.md)
 * [Setup of SAP Cloud Connector & Trust to the SAP S/4HANA System](./cloud-connector/README.md)